 Dash, switchgear and technology

 Nowadays (well since its 2020 update, anyway) the MT-03 sports a rather nice LCD display.
-It might be on the standard side of things, with functionality and black and white colour display against some of its more colourful TFT rivals, but there is still no denying that the digital panel looks good.
+It might be on the standard side of things, with functionality and a black and white colour display against some of its more colourful TFT rivals, but there is still no denying that the digital panel looks good.

 The information is clear and easy to see, and it all works perfectly well.
 It might not be quite up to the levels of some, but it will suit the needs of most riders without a doubt.
 From my time enjoying a blast on the MT, the screen showed no sign of dreaded glare either so that is also a rather positive thing to report.